SchlossVRL/coloremoblues/README.md

 `DefineColors.m`: MATLAB code that defines the colors for Experiment 1 and Experiment 2,  based on the BCP-37 colors.

-`colorconvert.m`: MATLAB code written by Laurent Lessard for translating between color spaces (https://github.com/LaurentLessard/colorconvert)
+`colorconvert.m`: MATLAB code for translating between color spaces (https://github.com/LaurentLessard/colorconvert)